 Hidden in the cellar underneath The Old Synagogue is L'Chaim (named after the Hebrew toast "to life") where you can expect high class drinks in old world confines.

-Finally, Mr Chapple's, named after one of the previous owners of the site, offers up everything from a rooftop bar with views of the famed cafe strip to a French wood fireplace that'll keep patrons nice and toasty in cooler months, with the bar stocking loads of WA craft brews and plenty of spirits.
+Finally, Mr Chapple, named after one of the previous owners of the site, offers up everything from breakfast dumplings and coffee to a rooftop bar with views of the famed cafe strip, not to mention a French wood fireplace that'll keep patrons nice and toasty in cooler months, with the bar stocking loads of WA craft brews and plenty of spirits.

 All sitting pretty in a restored heritage building, dare we say this might be Fremantle's answer to Perth's much-loved State Buildings?